drlsn/kinergize/README.md

 - Sessions done count:
   - since current plan started, ex. current plan has 4 days, it started April 14th, now is April 16th, however you skept a session yesterday, so it is still 1 now, after doing todays session it will 2, or maybe you do two at once, so it will be 3?
   - since last 7 days, ex.
 4
   - since last 14 days
-  - since last 21 days
+  - since last 21 days, ex.
+18 (average 3 per plan, 2.3 per week)
   - since last 28 days
   - since last x days
   - since last month